Find Grad Schools

 108 Yearly Graduations

 The 9th most popular school in the country for international relations majors who are seeking their master's degree is University of California - San Diego.
 Each year, around 39,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 108 people received their master's degree in international relations from UCSD.
-Around 32% of these students were from an underrepresented racial-ethnic group, and 40% were women.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 108 people received their master's degree in international relations from UCSD.
+Of these students, 47% were women and 44% were members of underrepresented racial-ethnic groups.

 #10